 BID PROPOSAL CERTIFICATIONS.
 By signing below, Bidder certifies that:

-Bidder meets the independence requirements as specified in the Bidder Eligibility Requirements Section of the RFP.

 Bidder specifically stipulates that the Bid Proposal is predicated upon the acceptance of all terms and conditions stated in the RFP and the Sample Contract without change except as otherwise expressly stated in the Primary Bidder Detail & Certification Form.
 Objections or responses shall not materially alter the RFP.
 All changes to proposed contract language, including deletions, additions, and substitutions of language, must be addressed in the Bid Proposal.
 The Bidder accepts and shall comply with all Contract Terms and Conditions contained in the Sample Contract without change except as set forth in the Contract;

 Bidder has reviewed the Additional Certifications, which are incorporated herein by reference, and by signing below represents that Bidder agrees to be bound by the obligations included therein;